 You may want to put in a new category if none of these suit you.

-I'm going to choose Stationery, which is usually standard-rated for VAT.
+I'm going to choose Rent, which is usually standard-rated for VAT.

 If you need to put something in a category and manually alter the VAT, usually because you're not entitled to claim some input VAT on a particular transaction, look at the VAT drop-down menu.

 The default is that FreeAgent automatically works out the VAT depending on what category you've chosen.
 But you can set the VAT to any of the UK rates, or, if you need to enter the amount manually, choose Amount, and type the VAT into this box here, which will appear only if you choose Amount from the VAT menu.